Skip to content

 Bus operator Go North East will now offer free travel for up to three children aged 11 and under, when travelling with an adult with a valid ticket or concessionary pass holder during school holidays over the next year.

-Go North East supports a nationwide campaign to achieve 50% gender equality by 2035
+• Go North East plans to recruit more women drivers, aiming for 50% gender equality by 2035

 As tens of thousands of Sunderland fans head to Wembley this Saturday (21 May) for the League One Play-Off Final, Go North East is expecting to carry considerably lower numbers of passengers across Wearside.
 To help with this and the current driver shortage, Go North East is making some tweaks to local timetables to help customers plan with more dependable journeys.